bimdata/javascript-api-client/docs/ModelApi.md

 ## deletePropertySet

-> deletePropertySet(cloudPk, id, modelPk, projectPk, opts)
+> deletePropertySet(cloudPk, id, modelPk, projectPk)

 Delete a PropertySet of a model